kendraliu/Binary-Prediction-with-Deep-Learning-Neural-Network/README.md

 | 5 | removed the third layer, changed the activation of the second layer to "tanh" | `#hidden_nodes_layer3 = 10`<br>`nn.add(tf.keras.layers.Dense(units=hidden_nodes_layer2, activation="tanh"))` |
 | 6 | decreased neurons in second layer, changed the activation of the second layer back to "relu" | `hidden_nodes_layer2 = 30`<br>`nn.add(tf.keras.layers.Dense(units=hidden_nodes_layer2, activation="relu"))` |

-## Potential for Improvements
-- The changes in number of neurons and acitvation functions do not seem to have a big effect.
-The removal of outliers doesn't either.
-Future attempts may focused on re-selecting the input data for the training:
-    - Perhaps dropping more columns selectively may yield better results.
-    - PCA might be able to help with that, which wasn't used on the input data in this project.
-    - Adjusting the ratio of training and test data.